-Each participant will receive an event t-shirt and an honor badge.
+All climbers will receive an honor badge.

-If the participant is registering onsite; cash, checks and Visa, Discover, Mastercard, and American Express debit/credit cards are accepted.
+If the participant is registering on-site; cash, checks and Visa, Discover, Mastercard and American Express debit/credit cards are accepted.

 Participants are encouraged to bring a camera or smartphone for photo opportunities during the opening ceremony and post-climb.
 They can bring tools, hoses, flags or other items if they choose.

 Climbers usually do not use phones and cameras during the climb.
-Climbers should bring a camera for photo opportunities during the opening ceremony and post-climb.
+Climbers should bring a camera for photo opportunities during the opening ceremony and post climb.

 Yes, plenty of water stations will be positioned at various locations along the climbing route; however, climbers are encouraged to properly hydrate prior to the event.

 Yes, there will be local emergency crews on site for the duration of the climb.
 In the event of an emergency, event volunteers will communicate with emergency personnel.

 The climb is held rain or shine.
 In cases of severe weather such as a tornado, lightning or a snowstorm, the event will be cancelled.
 Weather updates will be emailed to pre-registrants.
 This event page will also be updated with weather related concerns.

 There will be two photo ops available at the end of the climb route.
 Upon route completion, signs will direct you to Section 100 to take photos inside of the bowl which includes a bell.
 Or you can go to the climb entrance gate to take photos outside of the bowl.

 A feedback survey will be emailed to all climbers following the event.
 Please tell us about your climb experience to help make this event better next year.
 We appreciate your valuable feedback.